 For tenants moving out, more time is required.

 Remind the tenants 2-4 weeks before their lease expires by sending their original move-in inspection list.
 This opportunity allows them to address any items that need to be corrected.

-After the walk through checklist has been completed, indicate which items are damaged or need replacing.
-The landlord or property manager can add an estimate cost.
+After the walkthrough checklist has been completed, indicate which items are damaged or need replacing.
+The landlord or property manager can add an estimated cost.
 This cost should be deducted from the tenant’s security deposit.

 How to get your property move-in ready?

 The transition between old and new renters is a key period to address your rental properties needs.
 Time is of the essence so the new tenants can move-in.

 It is important to perform the move-out inspection for the previous renters.
 Then schedule for any repairs that need to be addressed.